-Microsoft Excel® is one of my favorite tools.
+Low cost and easy to use, Microsoft Excel® is arguably one of the most widely recognized software tools out there.
+It's also one of my favorite tools.
 I’ve been using Excel for my entire career, so I know it well.
 Like me, you are likely familiar and comfortable with Excel.
-You can use Excel for so many things including budgets, sales tracking, data analysis, reporting and the list goes on.
-What about for project portfolio management (PPM)?
-If your company is looking for a PPM tool, then you want to find a tool that fits your budget, is easy to use, and quickly accomplishes the necessary functions.
-So, the question is: does it really make sense to use Excel for PPM and resource management?
+You can use Excel for so many things including budgets, sales tracking, data analysis, reporting.
+You may even use Excel in your personal lives in the form of password management and personal finances.

-There are so many positive things about Excel so this list could go on for days, but I will try to narrow it down to a quick list of some of the main benefits you gain when you use Excel:
+There are so many positive things about Excel so this list could go on for days, but let's look at the main benefits you gain when you use Excel:

-Familiarity – Your employees are familiar with Excel, and can perform at least the basic functions quickly and easily.
-So, you don’t have a lot of training expenses that go along with it.
+- Familiarity – People are familiar with Excel and can perform the basic functions quickly and easily.
+This means you won’t have to spend a lot of time and money on the Excel training.

-Adaptability – Excel can be easily adapted to meet your company’s needs.
+- Adaptability – Excel can be easily adapted and customized to meet your organization’s needs.

-Reporting – Excel’s built-in reporting features makes presentation easy.
+- Reporting – Excel offers built-in reporting features that make presenting your data easy.

 1. Managing Changes Can Be Tedious

 No matter how well you plan, things change.
-As PMO leaders, project managers and resource managers, you know that you have to be able to react quickly to those changes.
-Juggling changes to priorities, time constraints, resource capacities, employees and their abilities is a constant endeavor.
-Especially, if you manage multiple projects across your entire organization.
-So, you need a flexible solution that can easily process the constant updates.
+As PMO leaders, project managers and resource managers, you know that you have to react quickly to those changes to keep your organization moving forward.
+Juggling changes to priorities, time constraints, resource capacities, employees and their abilities is a constant endeavor, especially when managing multiple projects across your organization.
+So, you need a flexible solution that can easily process constant updates.
 In Excel, recording these changes is a tedious task.
-Often, you must manually update the data across multiple tabs and tables, which is time consuming and nerve-racking because it leaves a lot of room for error.
-And then once, the data have been updated, you still have to take the time to analyze that data to determine how to react to the changes.
+Often, you must manually update the data across multiple tabs and tables, which is time-consuming and nerve-racking because it leaves a lot of room for error.
+And then once the data have been updated, you still have to take the time to analyze that data to determine how to react to the changes.